 Dec.
-20, 2020 – After the 2019-20 season had to be finished in “bubbles” in Toronto and Edmonton due to the global COVID-19 pandemic, and due to COVID-related delays between the league, players association and local governments, the NHL announces a 56-game shortened 2020-21 season, with all seven Canadian teams (Montréal, Toronto, Ottawa, Winnipeg, Calgary, Edmonton and Vancouver) realigning to a “North Division” for the season due to travel restrictions between Canada and the United States; teams only play within the division, meaning that the 10 meetings between the Canadiens and Leafs marks the most in a season since 1967-68.
+20, 2020 – After the 2019-20 season had to be finished in “bubbles” in Toronto and Edmonton due to the global COVID-19 pandemic, and due to COVID-related delays between the league, players association and local governments, the NHL announces a 56-game shortened 2020-21 season, with all seven Canadian teams (Montréal and Toronto, along with the Ottawa Senators, Winnipeg Jets, Calgary Flames, Edmonton Oilers and Vancouver Canucks) realigning to a “North Division” for the season due to travel restrictions between Canada and the United States; teams only play within the division, meaning that the ten meetings between the Canadiens and Leafs marks the most in a season since 1967-68.

 Feb.
 20, 2021 – The Maple Leafs and Canadiens meet for the 751st time, surpassing Montréal and Boston for the most frequent regular season matchups in NHL history once again for the first time in nearly a quarter century.
 This is due both to the COVID-19 restricted North Division for the 2020-21 season, as well as travel restrictions eliminating regular season play between the Canadiens and Bruins; pending another divisional realignment, Montréal and Toronto should now hold this top spot for decades to come.